 In 1991, Justice Marlow was elected President of the Dutchess County Bar Association while a Family Court Judge.

 In 1998, he presided over one of New York State’s first two death penalty trials (People v.
 McIntosh) under New York’s 1995 death penalty statutes.
 The jury rendered a guilty verdict and Judge Marlow imposed a sentence of 65 years to life.

 In 1997, he became the first judge in New York State history to earn a Masters of Judicial Studies from the National Judicial College at the University of Nevada in Reno.

-Justice Marlow has also has been invited frequently to teach at judicial and legal seminars on judicial ethics, professional ethics, appeals, capital case litigation, domestic violence, and gender bias.
-He has also authored and co-authored several legal writings and he has authored scores of published judicial opinions.
+Justice Marlow frequently teaches at judicial and legal seminars on judicial ethics, professional ethics, appeals, capital case litigation, domestic violence, and gender bias.
+He has authored and co-authored several legal writings and scores of published judicial opinions.